jloughry/Unicode/README.md

 the above symbols appear in the [pipeline](http://www.unicode.org/pending/proposals.html) of proposed new symbols, so **let's do it!**

-Getting Access to the "Official" Symbols
+Getting Access to the &ldquo;Official&rdquo; Symbols
 ----------------------------------------

 [IEC](http://www.iec.ch/) charges